 Music and Healing

-In addition to its ability to communicate deeply and bring people together, music has many healing qualities.
+In addition to its ability to communicate deeply and bring people together, music has many healing qualities, and is widely recognized as having a powerful effect on human consciousness.
+In ancient Greece, Aristotle, Plato, and Pythagoras wrote of music as a healing influence which could affect health and behavior.
+The Greek physician Hippocrates administered musical treatments to his patients in 400 B.C.
+And long before the Greeks, Egyptians and Sumerians were practicing music therapy.
+Frescos painted around 4,000 B.C. depict harp-playing priests using music for healing and prayer.
 Most cultures around the world have recognized the importance of music and sound as a healing power.
 In the ancient civilizations of India, Africa, Europe, the Orient, and among the Aboriginal and Native Americans, the practice of using sound to heal and achieve balance has been used for thousands of years.
 Music is not only entertainment, music is medicine for the body and soul.

 Numerous scientific studies have demonstrated the health benefits of music: it can lower blood pressure and heart and respiratory rates, reduce cardiac complications, increase the immune response, and increase our capacity to learn.
 At the California State University in Fresno, studies showed that migraine patients who have started and continue to listen regularly to their favorite music have one-sixth as many headaches.
 Premature babies at UCLA in Los Angeles and at Georgia Baptist Medical Center in Atlanta gained weight faster and used oxygen more efficiently when music was played for them daily, compared with babies in control groups without music.
 When used by surgical patients, music reduced the need for anesthesia and pain relievers.
 Many hospitals and medical institutions are now recognizing the benefits of music, and are providing music therapy as a service to their patients.